diajay9785/Quorum/README.md

-# Quorum
+# Quorum - Risk Manager

-AI-powered transaction risk scoring with explainable decisions and anomaly detection.
+A smart risk management system for identifying, assessing, and managing potential risks.